One of my favorite signs says:

 “Rescue the perishing; don't hesitate to step in and help.
 If you say, "Hey, that's none of my business," will that get you off the hook?
 Someone is watching you closely, you know— Someone not impressed with weak excuses.”

 What’s a weak excuse?
-Anything that suggests the power of God and your faith can’t overcome every obstacle.
+Anything that suggests the power of God cannot quicken your faith so you can overcome every obstacle.

 Here’s an absolute fact.